radiumrasheed/choose-a-leader/README.md

 3. Run `bower install`
 4. Run `grunt serve`

+**You need to have Ruby and Sass installed and in your PATH for this task to work.**

 These instructions assume that you have a fairly good idea of what the project's meant to do.

 You also need to have a local instance of MongoDB running.